y-rosenthal/yrSqliteViewer/README.md

 - showing the "entity relationship diagram" (either via image files or mermaid ERDs or similar)
 - many other features ...

-- **Loading a database**

-  The most stragightforward way to load a database is to press the **Load Database File button** to load a sqlite database file (e.g. *.db or *.sqlite).

-- **
-  Alternatively once you have used yrSqliteViewer and have some queries, you can

-  * **Load Database File button**

-    This should be the first thing that you do.
-    This prompts you to open a sqlite database file.
-The tables are displayed on the top of web page, You can switch between the **structure** of the tables and the **actual data** in the tables by pressing the buttons "Show Structure (for all tables)" or "Show Rows (for all tables)"

 ## Sample database (yrSqliteViewer-sample-v025.sqlite)